ntnn19/AlphaFold3_workflow/README.md

 An example json file can be found in this repo under example/example.json

-4. Create & activate  snakemake environment
+4. Create & activate  snakemake environment:

    Install mamba/micromamba